 Taking a glimpse of 8000M+ Peak, Mount Manaslu

 It is the eighth highest peak in the world that lies in Gorkha district.
 Upon entering the Manaslu region, tourists can get the closest view of mountainous beauty with glacial ridges and landscapes offering amazing views.
 On your way to Manaslu, you shall come across rivers, streams and waterfalls and a walk through plains and hills along the rugged and narrow terrain adds a beauty to the trip.

 The temple is situated at the top of the hill and holds great religious and historical importance.
 Hundreds and thousands of tourists come here with the hope of getting their wishes fulfilled by Goddess Bhagawati.
 Tourists can go to the temple through cable cars and cover the distance in just 10 minutes

 The Gorkha museum, housed inside the grand Tallo Durbar provides a glimpse of ancient historic times and places.
 The museum has a beautiful internal courtyard with carved doors and windows.
 It is a pleasure for the tourists to wander the old hallways lined with historical items and arts and crafts.

 Gorkha Nath Temple

 The Gorkhanath temple is visited by Brahmans and Chhetris with great devotion considering it to be the holy pilgrimage site.
-Every year, great fare is organized on Baisakh Purnima in Gorkhanath Cave.
-The temple is dedicated to the 11th century yogi who invented Hatha yoga and founded the Shaivite monastic tradition.
+Every year, the great fare is organized on Baisakh Purnima in Gorkhanath Cave.
+The temple is dedicated to the 11th-century yogi who invented Hatha yoga and founded the Shaivite monastic tradition.